The following outlines the duties of Emergency Control Organisation members on noticing or becoming aware of an emergency.

 Members of the Emergency Control Organisation should be mature, responsible, physically capable and have the confidence of building occupants.

 During emergencies, instructions from UWA Emergency Control Organisation personnel and fire and rescue services personnel overrule the normal management structure.

 For buildings with joint occupancy, all areas shall contribute members to the Emergency Control Organisation in proportions of equivalent full-time staff in occupancy.

-A building warden on becoming aware of a potential emergency shall determine the nature of the emergency and decide on the appropriate action.
-If an emergency is declared, the building warden shall initiate the emergency procedures including the following actions:
+A Chief warden on becoming aware of a potential emergency shall determine the nature of the emergency and decide on the appropriate action.
+If an emergency is declared, the Chief warden shall initiate the emergency procedures including the following actions:

-It will be a matter of careful arrangement, for which the building warden is responsible, that all areas of the workplace have wardens at all times during normal working hours.
+It will be a matter of careful arrangement, for which the Chief warden is responsible, that all areas of the workplace have wardens at all times during normal working hours.

-A deputy building warden is required to perform the duties of the building warden if that person is unavailable during an emergency.
+A deputy Chief warden is required to perform the duties of the Chief warden if that person is unavailable during an emergency.

 Area wardens are responsible for individual workplaces or areas of a workplace.
 Area wardens, on becoming aware of an emergency, should implement the emergency procedures for their floor, including:

 Evacuation procedures outline tasks required in an emergency.